lrodorigo/py-pingu/README.md

 ## Changelog
+26/05/2020
+- It's now possible to declare a `reset_script` that will be executed if the interface if the gateway is detected as faulty.
+The `reset_script_grace_period` defines the minimum time interval (in seconds) between two reset script executions.

 29/10/2019
 - It's now possible to probe each interface using a different wait period. (e.g. `wlo1` each 20 seconds, `eth0` each 200 seconds).
 - Added the support for non-ethernet interfaces (such as PPP serial modem).